zerowidth/raycast-github-shorthand/README.md

 ## Configuration

-Run the "Configure GitHub Shorthand" action to open the config YAML file.
+Run the `Configure GitHub Shorthand` action to open the config YAML file.
 Edit as needed.

 ## Why aren't there any search results?